-When you start an Office app on your new Windows 10 PC and see the message You've got Office, you can activate your new Office product without a product key and add it to your Microsoft account.
+When you start an Office app on your new Windows 11 or Windows 10 PC and see the message You've got Office, you can activate your new Office product without a product key and add it to your Microsoft account.

-If you received a license for Microsoft 365, be sure to sign in and start your subscription as soon possible.
+Microsoft 365 subscriptions: If you received a license for Microsoft 365, be sure to sign in and start your subscription as soon possible.
 You have 180 days after setting up Windows to start your 1-year subscription.
-There is no expiration date for one-time purchases.
+There is no expiration date for non-subscription versions (such as Office 2021).

 Note: If you see a different activation screen when you start an Office app, see Activate Office.